mattermost/mattermost-load-test-ng/docs/terraform_loadtest.md

 - AWS credentials to be used as described [here](https://www.terraform.io/docs/providers/aws/index.html#authentication).
 - A valid Mattermost E20 license, required to run the load-test through the [`coordinator`](coordinator.md).

 If you're a Mattermost staff member, please use [AWS Single Sign-On](https://aws.amazon.com/blogs/security/aws-single-sign-on-now-enables-command-line-interface-access-for-aws-accounts-using-corporate-credentials/) to generate API credentials for the [AWS credentials file](https://www.terraform.io/docs/providers/aws/index.html#shared-credentials-file).
+Credentials generated for mattermost-loadtest will remain active for 12 hours, at which point you will need to generate new credentials using the Single Sign-On portal.

 ### Clone the repository